 We established that 141 police suicides occurred during 2008.
-This figure is,
+This figure

 Highlights that you will find included in the study include:

-The NSOPS study includes state-by-state figures and information on each, the reasons
+The NSOPS study includes state-by-state figures and information on each, the

-care rather than on the surveillance of others, such as occurs in QPR programs.
+to self care rather than on the surveillance of others, such as occurs in QPR programs.

-Given the present stage of research on police stress, it is likely that inaccuracies
+Given the present stage of research on police stress, it is likely that inaccuracies will

-are encouraged to pursue this research further.
+to pursue this research further.